Do Fans Help Prevent Mold? What to Know

 If mold continually grows in your home, you may need a more aggressive approach.
 Contact All Dry USA for professional remediation services!

 Why Running Your Fan Can Help Prevent Mold Growth

 Wondering how something this simple can help prevent mold growth?
 Let’s take a closer look at what exactly mold is.

 Mold is a fungus found both indoors and outdoors.
 Spores are always present in your home, but you don’t notice them unless they grow.

 Spores will grow when they find a warm, damp environment.
-This is why you will commonly see mold under a kitchen sink, in your bathroom, etc.
+This is why you commonly see mold under a kitchen sink, bathroom, etc.

 So, to prevent mold growth, you need to reduce areas in your home that are warm and damp.
 You can do this by improving air circulation.

-Of course, one of the best ways to improve air circulation is by turning on fans.
+Of course, turning on fans is one of the best ways to improve air circulation.
 Fans promote airflow and help reduce excess moisture.
 They reduce a room’s overall humidity, making it much harder for spores to grow.
-They keep mold at bay wicking excess moisture away from your walls and furniture.
+They keep mold at bay, wicking excess moisture away from your walls and furniture.